christopherthai/bite-and-blog/README.md

 4. Users can delete a blog on the page

-5. User can leave a rating & comment on All Bites page after clicking See Full Bite Page
+5. Users can leave a rating & comment on All Bites page after clicking See Full Bite Page

-6. User can view comments & ratings left by other users
+6. Users can view comments & ratings left by other users

+7. Users can sort the posts by meal categories

+8. Users can sort the posts by newest, oldest, alphabetically, shortest preparation time, longest preparation time

 ## Trello Board